 Authentic Florida Nature

 Get out and see the Real Florida and all the natural attractions the area offers.
 Florida offers over 170 state parks, three of which are approximately 30 minutes away from the area attractions.
 Our favorite is Wekiva Springs state Park where you can swim in the cool spring waters, hike, bike, canoe, kayak and even ride horses along the trails.
 I love kayaking, paddleboarding, and even off road adventures.

 While you’re in the Central Florida area, you’re only about a 70-90 minute drive to beaches on either side of the state.
 Choose Atlantic or Gulf of Mexico side, if you’re family wants to get some sun, sand and surf; you can’t miss with the number of family friendly beaches in either direction.
 Even if you don’t have a car while in Orlando, you can still get to Cocoa Beach via one of the many car services in the area.

 See a Show

-While I’m not much of a golfer, i hear that many people come here to do just that.
-Snow free weather means golf courses are open year round in the Orlando area.
-Choose from over 10 PGA championship and premier courses.
+While I’m not much of a golfer, I hear that many people come here to do just that.
+Snow-free weather means golf courses are open year-round in the Orlando area.
+Choose from over 10 PGA championships and premier courses.
 Don’t fret, however, if your kids prefer the Mini-golf variety.
-Orlando has plenty of choice there too.
+Orlando has plenty of choices there too.
 Our favorite is the Winter/Summerland Golf course near Disney’s Blizzard Beach where you can choose to play either or both “seasoned” courses.